How to Send and Receive Money With Facebook Messenger

 Are Facebook Messenger Payments Safe?

 You can’t cancel Messenger payments, although recipients can voluntarily reject them if you make a mistake.
 Plus, the money comes out of your account immediately.
 Facebook does not advertise any type of consumer protection, and you are not supposed to use Messenger for business payments—including buying on eBay or Craigslist.

 To protect yourself, establish a PIN for Messenger payments (or Touch ID, if available on your device).
 Biometric security features such as Touch ID are only available when using the Messenger app on mobile devices.
-You have the option to opt-out of that additional step, but why take the chance?
+You have the option to opt out of that additional step, but why take the chance?